This article provides an overview of the Barney Miller TV series. It includes information on the series’ episodes, the cast, reviews, and ratings.

 Season 6 – Includes three discs and 540 minutes of total running time.

 Barney Miller Theme Song

-The show’s theme music is an instrumental jazz played over a shot of the New York City skyline.
-The theme music was written by Jack Elliott and Allyn Ferguson.
+The show’s theme music is instrumental jazz played over a shot of the New York City skyline.
+Jack Elliott and Allyn Ferguson wrote the theme music.

 Please leave a message below if you have any questions, comments, or feedback.
 Visit the Barney Miller TV series Wikipedia page to learn more about the show.
 If you like these shows, see our list of Police TV shows.